yanmxa/multicluster-mcp-server/README.md

   - Manage Kubernetes resources such as Pods, Deployments, and Services
   - Access and retrieve logs for Kubernetes resources (Pods, Containers)
+  - Use fewer resources and tool calls to accomplish operations on a Kubernetes cluster

 - **Multi-Cluster Management** (via Open Cluster Management):